gecrooks/landscape2stl/README.md

 After printing, use a deburring tool to clean up bottom edges, lightly sand the sides, and press-fit the magnets.
 Make sure the magnet orientations are consistent.
 I use the same orientation on North and East edges, and flip the orientation for the South and West edges.
 Make sure to use the same magnet orientations for each additional slab.

-To fit the magnets, take a stack of magnets, place over the magnet hole (in the correct orientation), and give the top of the stack a few lights tap with a mallet.
+To fit the magnets, take a stack of magnets, place over the magnet hole (in the correct orientation), and give the top of the stack a few lights taps with a mallet.
 If the magnet won't stay in its socket, add a small spot of superglue.

+## Affixing to wall
+Lighter tiles can be affixed to a wall using four Velcro 3/4" circles (one in each corner).
+Velcro has the advantages that tiles can bre removed and re-positioned, and there is little give hat allow the magnets to pull neighboring tiles into alignment.
+However heavier tiles (62_500 scale for example) require a more robust adhesive.
+Large 3M Command strips work well, although getting tiles aligned is more tricky.

 ## Known Issues